 1 Scope

 The scope of the present document is to create a common understanding on security within oneM2M systems.
 To achieve that, security services are explained, threats analysed and security requirements within oneM2M identified and derived from use cases.
 In addition the present document discusses how security mechanisms relate to the oneM2M architecture.
-Suitable security procedures and mechanisms are defined within i.14[i.14].
+Suitable security procedures and mechanisms are defined within [i.14].

 2 References

+2.1 Normative references

 References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
 For specific references, only the cited version applies.
 For non-specific references, the latest version of the referenced document (including any amendments) applies.

-2.1 Normative references

-None.
+The following referenced documents are necessary for the application of the present document.

+Not applicable.

 2.2 Informative references

+References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
+For specific references, only the cited version applies.
+For non-specific references, the latest version of the referenced document (including any amendments) applies.

 The following referenced documents are not necessary for the application of the present document but they assist the user with regard to a particular subject area.